small-tech/site.js/README.md

 ```

 Indie Web Server will load your dynamic route at startup and you can test it by hitting _https://localhost/server-stats_ using a local web server.
 Each time you refresh, you should get the latest dynamic content.

+If you need to use custom Node modules, initialise your _.dynamic_ folder using `npm init` and use `npm install` as usual.
+And modules you require from your routes will be properly loaded and used.

 ### Directories